 There are two railway companies in Italy, Trenitalia and Italo.
 The official Trenitalia website supplies information about train rates, timetables and reservations.
-There is also a second company called Italo, which only travels to the big cities.
+Italo only travels between the big cities.
 When Italo started out they often had good deals, but nowadays there is not much difference between the two companies.
 Italo trains tend to be slightly more comfortable though.

 Railway stations Rome

 There are several railway stations in Rome, of which Roma Termini is the most central and important one.
 Here the daytime EuroStar and Intercity trains arrive and also the non-stop Leonardo Express, which connects the city center to the airport of Fiumicino, arrives and leaves from Termini.
 The private bus companies connecting Rome to the airport of Ciampino also depart from Termini.

 There are also cheaper trains from Fiumicino to the city.
 These are a lot slower, however, and do no go to Termini, but to smaller stations such as Tiburtina, Tuscolana, Trastevere and Ostiense.

 The main taxi stand is in front of Roma Termini.
 When you exit from the tracks you go to the central part of the main hallway, from where you can enter another hallway.
 You will see the main bus square and the taxi stand in front of you.

 There is a tourist information office in the hallway that runs between track 24 and the Via Giolitti.
 The main car rental companies can also be found in this hallway.